nhooyr/neoman/README.md

 ### Settings
 `g:neoman_find_window`
 If this option is set, neoman will first attempt to find the current neoman window before opening a new one.
-The bang on `:Nman` will alternate on this behavior.
-So if this option is set, the bang will make it act like as if it is not set, and vice versa.
 By default this is set.

 `g:neoman_tab_after`